VenkataChadalawada/JavaLearnings/README.md

 Circular Linked list will have last pointer as well - so more efficient than singlylinked list as we have first and last in handy . using linked list we can create Stack and Queue.

 DoublyLinkedList every node is aware of the prev and next nodes.

+Big O notations:-------
+log n is better than n
+1 billion items can be searched with in 30 times